 You could be burgled and have your personal possessions taken, for example your purse containing your ID.

 Fraudsters call you pretending to be a genuine business and mislead you into giving away personal and financial information.

-Software is deployed to hack into your computer or information is taken from your smartphone.
+Software is used to hack into your computer, or information is taken from your smartphone.

-Fraudsters send an email that appears to be from a trusted company to get you to click a link and enter your personal information, such as your banking details.
+Fraudsters send an email that appears to be from a trusted company, getting you to click a link and enter personal information, such as your banking details.